Is my Home in a Suitable Location For You?

 In addition the program is equipped with a van and carries full insurance for transporting the crew to field trip options that support early learning and exploration of their emerging interests or other relevant places of early learning discovery such as London Children's Museum, various local OEYC, Childreach, the library and new and interesting parks.

-Carseat safety is an important concern of mine and as a result I have taken the Infant and Toddler Safety Associations Carseat Technician course in 2010 when we purchased the van and am now certified to install and inspect carseats as a volunteer through the Buckle Up Baby program.
+Carseat safety is an important concern of mine and as a result I have taken both the Infant Toddler Safety Association carseat technician program in 2010 and than re-certified through the Canadian Child Passenger Carseat Safety course in 2013 when we purchased the van and avid supporter of the London Carseat Safety program.